impostorsguides/impostorsguides.github.io/rbenv/1-aa-content.md

 The next `sed` command is `s/[+-]/./g;`.
 I think I recognize the square brackets from Ruby regexes, but there's always the chance that `sed` regexes work differently.
 In [the GNU `sed` manual](https://www.gnu.org/software/sed/manual/sed.html), I search for the string "bracket" and find the section ["5.5 Character Classes and Bracket Expressions"](https://www.gnu.org/software/sed/manual/sed.html#Character-Classes-and-Bracket-Expressions):

-> A bracket expression is a list of characters enclosed by ‘[' and ‘]'.
-It matches any single character in that list; if the first character of the list is the caret ‘^', then it matches any character not in the list.
-For example, the following command replaces the words ‘gray' or ‘grey' with ‘blue':
+> A bracket expression is a list of characters enclosed by '[' and ']'.
+It matches any single character in that list; if the first character of the list is the caret '^', then it matches any character not in the list.
+For example, the following command replaces the words 'gray' or 'grey' with 'blue':
 >
 > `sed  's/gr[ae]y/blue/'`